-Adequacy of specimen: Liver diseases can be patchy therefore biopsy specimen may not be representative of the underlying pathology.
+Adequacy of specimen: Liver diseases can be patchy; therefore, biopsy specimens may not be representative of the underlying pathology.
 It is important that the liver biopsy specimen be adequate to allow detailed interpretation.
 This means that the biopsy should be big enough to view a representative amount of parenchyma and number of portal tracts.
 The number of portal tracts is proportional to biopsy size.
 Obtaining more than one core increases the diagnostic yield, but at the cost of increased complications.
-Biopsies taken with 16-gauge needle result in larger specimen size.
+Biopsies taken with a 16-gauge needle result in larger specimen sizes.
 Most experts agree that a specimen with 11 portal tracts and about 3 cm long is adequate for evaluation.
 If an adequate specimen is not obtained after two passes, an alternative approach should be considered.
-Thus, long and wide (an ideal size is 3 cm long after formalin fixation obtained with a 16-gauge needle) biopsies are desirable.
+Thus, long and wide (ideal size is 3 cm long after formalin fixation obtained with a 16-gauge needle) biopsies are desirable.
 A cutting needle is preferable to a suction needle if the physician suspects cirrhosis.

 Although several noninvasive markers are now available, histological evaluation of the liver will continue to remain an important tool in assessing disease.
 It is a safe procedure in the hands of skilled operators with relatively few complications.

-A liver biopsy may be performed by the radiologist, gastroenterologist or the general surgeon.
+A liver biopsy may be performed by the radiologist, gastroenterologist, or general surgeon.
 While the procedure is relatively safe, the patient needs to be monitored by the nurse afterward.
-The key complication is bleeding which can present up to 24 hours after the procedure.
-In the recovery room, the nurse should monitor the vital signs, abdominal distension and degree of pain.
+The key complication is bleeding, which can present up to 24 hours after the procedure.
+In the recovery room, the nurse should monitor the vital signs, abdominal distension, and degree of pain.
 Fortunately, in most cases, liver bleeding does stop spontaneously. an interprofessional teach approach will provide the best outcome and safest care of the patient.
-[Level V]
+[Level 5]